Callan Hamill: Club career

 He joined the youth academy at St Johnstone at a young age.
-A right-footed defender, at the age of 15 Hamill reportedly had interest in his services from Scottish clubs Celtic and Rangers, as well as English Premier League club Arsenal.
+A right-footed defender, at the age of 15 Hamill reportedly had interest in his services from Scottish clubs Celtic and Rangers, as well as English club Arsenal.
 He signed a youth player contract with St Johnstone in the summer of 2024, with part of the agreement allowing him to stay in Scotland was that he would split his time between St Johnstone and the Arsenal academy.
 Playing with the Arsenal under-17 squad, he won the Flamengo Adidas Cup in Brazil, beating the hosts 3–1 in the final in December 2024.

 He made his professional debut in the Scottish Premiership on 18 May 2025, appearing as a second-half substitute for Elliot Watt in a 2–0 home defeat against Dundee.
 Although predominantly a centre-half or full-back, he played in the game as a central midfielder.
 It was reported to likely be his first and last appearance for the club, with a permanent move to Arsenal finalised in the months beforehand.
 The initial deal was reported to be for a six-figure transfer fee, with several add-on clauses included in the package.

 On 16 July 2025, he signed for the academy of Arsenal for an undisclosed fee.